apache/ranger/dev-support/ranger-docker/README.md

    4.9.
 Execute following command to build Docker image **ranger-hadoop**:
         docker build -f Dockerfile.ranger-hadoop -t ranger-hadoop .

-        This steps includes downloading of Hadoop tar balls, and can take a while to complete.
+        This step includes downloading of Hadoop tar balls, and can take a while to complete.

    4.10.
 Execute following command to install and run Ranger enabled HDFS in a container:
          docker run -it -d --name ranger-hadoop --hostname ranger-hadoop.example.com -p 9000:9000 -p 8088:8088 --link ranger:ranger --link ranger-solr:ranger-solr ranger-hadoop

          This might take few minutes to complete.

    4.11.
 Execute following command to build Docker image **ranger-hbase**:
          docker build -f Dockerfile.ranger-hbase -t ranger-hbase .

-        This steps includes downloading of HBase tar ball, and can take a while to complete.
+         This step includes downloading of HBase tar ball, and can take a while to complete.

    4.12.
 Execute following command to install and run Ranger enabled HBase in a container:
          docker run -it -d --name ranger-hbase --hostname ranger-hbase.example.com --link ranger-hadoop:ranger-hadoop --link ranger:ranger --link ranger-solr:ranger-solr ranger-hbase

+         This might take few minutes to complete.

+   4.13.
+Execute following command to build Docker image **ranger-kafka**:
+         docker build -f Dockerfile.ranger-kafka -t ranger-kafka .

+         This step includes downloading of Kafka tar ball, and can take a while to complete.

+   4.12.
+Execute following command to install and run Ranger enabled Kafka in a container:
+         docker run -it -d --name ranger-kafka --hostname ranger-kafka.example.com --link ranger-hadoop:ranger-hadoop --link ranger:ranger --link ranger-solr:ranger-solr ranger-kafka

          This might take few minutes to complete.

 5. Ranger Admin can be accessed at http://localhost:6080 (admin/rangerR0cks!)